 How to bond PTFE?
 Permabond has adhesives for PTFE.
 PTFE is commonly known by the trade name Teflon® or the proper name “Polytetrafluoroethylene.”
 It is a notoriously difficult material to bond as it is non-stick by nature.
 It is often used for applications where high temperature and/or exposure to harsh chemicals will be an issue.

-a) bond untreated – select Permabond TA46XX (TA4605 and TA4610) structural acrylic products, these are developed especially for low-surface energy polyolefins and PTFE.
+Permabond TA46XX structural acrylic products, are developed especially for low-surface energy polyolefins and PTFE.

-Corona, flame, plasma treatment and abrasion show virtually no improvement in adhesion strength.
+Note – Corona, flame, plasma treatment, and abrasion show virtually no improvement in adhesion strength to PTFE.

 -Surface energy: 19mJ/m²